-In response to the continuously changing circumstances involving COVID-19, the University has suspended all hiring, with the exception of 9-month faculty, Graduate Assistants, Postdoctoral Scholars and critical need-based positions.
-The hiring freeze went into effect March 18, 2020 and will remain in effect until further notice.
+In response to the continuously changing circumstances involving COVID-19, the University previously implemented a hiring freeze.
 We are continuously evaluating the situation and will provide communication when regular hiring practices can resume.
 Official University Hiring Freeze Memo

 Requests for Hiring Exceptions

 In the event there is a unique circumstance in which an exception is warranted to fill a critical position, the appropriate approval process must be followed.
 Reasons for exception may include positions critical to:

 - Compliance with federal, state, and local laws and regulations

 - Delivery of essential University services

 - Courses necessary for timely graduation

 - Advancement of the academic mission